Terror In Texarkana

 Richard Griffin and Polly Moore did not benefit from such a misstep on the killer’s part.

 As with the brutal assaults on Jimmy Hollis and Mary Larey, police had no physical evidence or leads in these new murders.
-Two victims, seemingly randomly selected, had
+Two victims, seemingly randomly selected, had been caught out by a madman while trying to find a quiet place for sex.

 Interstate and inter-county agencies banded together to work on the case from Texas and Arkansas.
 The FBI was called in as well.